 - Be at the table early on when assignment options are being discussed to make sure local living conditions are accurately portrayed

-- Help highlight and promote assignment opportunities so they’re available and inviting to all potential employee candidates
+- Help highlight and promote assignment opportunities so they are available and inviting to all potential employee candidates

-- Assure qualified employees that they’ll be fairly considered for the position
+- Assure qualified employees that they will be fairly considered for the position

-Regarding the second, more tactical aspect of supporting D&I within the organization, Mobility should:
+Regarding the second, more tactical aspect of supporting Diversity and Inclusion within the organisation, Mobility should:

-- Design unique relocation packages where necessary to help address specialized needs and concerns based on the assignee, family members and the location
+- Design unique relocation packages where necessary to help address specialised needs and concerns based on the assignee, family members and the location

-- Craft general relocation packages so that they’re less standardized – i.e., not written as if every assignee was the head of a household of four moving to a “westernized” country
+- Craft general relocation packages so that they are less standardised – i.e., not written as if every assignee was the head of a household of four moving to a ‘westernised’ country

 Assumptions and unconscious biases